Helper Wordpress

 Wordpress can be fast.
 Very fast.
 Really :)

-2 – use of low-quality or old themes and plugins.
+2 – Poor-quality or outdated themes and plugins

 echo ‘<script> … </script>’;

-The first parameter of the wp_enqueue_script function is $handle, it must be unique.
+The first parameter of the wp_enqueue_script function is $handle, and it must be unique.

 wp_enqueue_script (